microsoft/Data-Science-For-Beginners/1-Introduction/02-ethics/README.md

 * [**Privacy & Security**](https://www.microsoft.com/en-us/ai/responsible-ai?activetab=pivot1:primaryr6) - is about understanding data lineage, and providing _data privacy and related protections_ to users.
 * [**Inclusiveness**](https://www.microsoft.com/en-us/ai/responsible-ai?activetab=pivot1:primaryr6) - is about designing AI solutions with intention, adapting them to meet a _broad range of human needs_ & capabilities.

 > 🚨 Think about what your data ethics mission statement could be.
-Explore ethical AI frameworks from other organizations - here are examples from [IBM](https://www.ibm.com/cloud/learn/ai-ethics), [Google](https://ai.google/principles) ,and [Facebook](https://ai.facebook.com/blog/facebooks-five-pillars-of-responsible-ai/).
+Explore ethical AI frameworks from other organizations - here are examples from [IBM](https://www.ibm.com/cloud/learn/ai-ethics), [Google](https://ai.google/principles), and [Facebook](https://ai.facebook.com/blog/facebooks-five-pillars-of-responsible-ai/).
 What shared values do they have in common?
 How do these principles relate to the AI product or industry they operate in?

 ### 2. Ethics Challenges